 Update your map regularly

 A customer journey map is never finished.
 It requires regular updates to stay in tune with evolving customer needs and changes in your business.

 So, when’s a good time to review your map?
 Consider evaluating it when:• A new trend causes a change in consumer behavior.• You roll out significant product updates.• You discover a new customer segment.

 Delegate the duty of keeping your maps up-to-date to a specific team member or group of people.

 Involve your customers

 The customer journey isn’t about you—it’s about your audience.
+So, no one is more important to inform your map than your customers.
 Keep your mapping customer-centric by including your buyers in the process.

 With so many touchpoints to track, mapping the customer journey can be challenging.
 And delivering a consistent customer experience is even harder.